syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Header-and-Footer.md

 ---
 layout: post
-title: Header and Footer in Syncfusion SfAutoComplete control
+title: Header and Footer in Xamarin AutoComplete control | Syncfusion
-description: This section will describe about how to enable the Header and the Footer in Xamarin.Forms SfAutoComplete.
+description: Learn about Header and Footer support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more details.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug
 ---

-# Header and Footer
+# Header and Footer in Xamarin AutoComplete (SfAutoComplete)

 ## Header and Footer in Xamarin SfAutoComplete